patricklbell/3d_engine/README.md

   Some of the different material types, from left to right: Blinn-Phong, PBR dielectric, PBR metallic with IBL, emissive.
 Let me know if there are any errors in the PBR calculations (I doubt it properly conserves energy).

 [^2]: ![Water](https://github.com/patricklbell/3d_engine/blob/main/data/screenshots/water.png?raw=true)
-  Water with Tesselation shader to create dynamic level of detail.
+  Water with tessellation shader to create dynamic level of detail.

 ## Building
 All the dependencies are built statically except OpenGL.